Magnetic field induced anomalous pion couplings: Introduction

-Magnetic field corrections to usual couplings already present in the vacuum, such as the pion axial and pseudoscalar couplings to nucleons or to constituent quarks, have been calculated recently within different approaches and, usually, they lead to considerably spatial anisotropies although isotropic components also show up \cite{PPNP,couplings,Braghin2018,Braghin2020,yukawaB2024,Villavicencio,Dominguez:2023bjb}.
-However, magnetic fields have also been found to be associated to further unusual couplings which would violate conservation rules in the vacuum, for example in \cite{pion-rho-etc,Braghin2022b}.
-In spite of the difficulty in verifying experimentally possible effects of these couplings, one may expect that specific observables could, possibly, allow the identification of their effects as signature of magnetic fields in (r)hic.
+Magnetic field corrections to usual couplings already present in the vacuum, such as the pion axial and pseudoscalar couplings to nucleons or to constituent quarks, have been calculated recently within different approaches and, usually, they lead to considerably spatial anisotropies although isotropic components also show up \cite{PPNP,couplings,Braghin2020,yukawaB2024,Villavicencio,Dominguez:2023bjb}.
+Theoretical estimates and assessments based on experimental data indicate that, although initial magnetic field, rather in the quark gluon phase, can be very strong, it decays very fast so that in the hadron phase it should not be really too strong \cite{PPNP,Zwang-etal-B}.
+However, magnetic fields have also been found to be associated to further unusual couplings, which would violate conservation rules in the vacuum, for example, in \cite{PPNP,carlomagno-etal}.
+In spite of the difficulty in verifying experimentally possible effects of these couplings, one may expect that specific observables could, possibly, allow the identification of their effects as signature of magnetic fields in r.h.i.c.
 With progressive improvement of experimental precision, one could possibly detect hadrons, formed in magnetic fields that, would be in excited states when leaving the magnetic field region, and subsequently decay from such excited state, or decay in the magnetic field, what could be observed.
-Effects of these types might possibly lead to signatures of the presence of magnetic field in the confined (hadronized) phase of h.i.c. or r.h.i.c.
+Effects of these types might possibly lead to signatures of the presence of magnetic field in the confined (hadronized) phase of r.h.i.c.

-In this work, the resulting form factors will be found to be proportional to magnetic field and represent the most important results.
-We will propose they correspond to the following Lagrangian terms
+In this work, (single-) pion couplings to vector and scalar constituent quark currents induced by an external background magnetic field, relatively weak with respect to the quark (constituent) mass, will be calculated.
+The resulting form factors will be found to be (linearly) proportional to magnetic field and represent the most important results.
+From the resulting equations, we propose the resulting interactions correspond to the following Lagrangian terms